 The Carlson School of Management provides an excellent educational experience for a great value.
 You will have access to strong student support services, a dedicated career center and education abroad office, professional academic advisers, on-site IT support, and much more at a moderate cost.

-Total estimated cost of attendance at the Carlson School for new students in the 2016-17 academic year:
+Total estimated tuition and fees at the Carlson School for new students in the 2016-17 academic year:

 |North Dakota, South Dakota, Manitoba and Wisconsin residents||$16,224|